fido-device-onboard/client-sdk-fidoiot/docs/setup.md

 The FDO credentials REUSE feature allows FDO devices to reuse their ownership credentials across multiple device onboardings.
 This feature only gets enabled if the owner sends down the same rendezvous info, device GUID information, and public key at the end of the Transfer of Ownership, Step 2 (TO2) protocol.

-Specifically, if TO2.SetupDevice.TO2SetupDevicePayload.RendezvousInfo, TO2.SetupDevice.TO2SetupDevicePayload.Guid, and TO2.SetupDevice.TO2SetupDevicePayload.Owner2Key match the corresponding values held by the device, the device will not generate a Hash-based Message Authentication Code (HMAC), which then allows the original ownership voucher (OV) to be used for another (and subsequent) onboarding(s) by reusing the same device credentials multiple times.
+Specifically, if `TO2.SetupDevice.TO2SetupDevicePayload.RendezvousInfo`, `TO2.SetupDevice.TO2SetupDevicePayload.Guid`, and `TO2.SetupDevice.TO2SetupDevicePayload.Owner2Key` match the corresponding values held by the device, the device will not generate a Hash-based Message Authentication Code (HMAC), which then allows the original ownership voucher (OV) to be used for another (and subsequent) onboarding(s) by reusing the same device credentials multiple times.

-However, device client binary must be generated using -DREUSE=true flag:
+However, device client binary must be generated using -DREUSE=true flag.
+This flag simply enables/disables the support for REUSE feature for FDO Client SDK and it is upto the Owner to decide whether device is onboarded with the same credentials.
+For instance, if the REUSE flag is set to true at the device and the Owner decides to NOT perform REUSE, then the device will be continue with the new set of credentials (onboarding then depends on RESALE flag).
+Conversely, if REUSE flag is set to false, and the above mentioned conditions for credential REUSE are met by the Owner, an error message will be thrown.
+This can be useful for a scenario where the device credentials should never be reused, once saved.

 ```shell
 $ cmake -DREUSE=true
 ```
 Activating the device credentials will in turn, activate the FDO device and configure the FDO device to run multiple onboarding(s).
 This can be useful in several test and development environments, where multiple onboardings are common.

-If REUSE flag is set to false, and the above mentioned conditions for credential REUSE are met, an error message will be thrown.
-This can be useful for a scenario where the device credentials should never be reused, once saved.

 <a name="http_proxy"></a>
 ## 7. HTTP-proxy Configuration (Optional)